Drug, Alcohol, and Treatment Resources in Los Angeles

 The Substance Abuse Problem in L.A.

-L.A. has an exceptionally high rate of substance abuse, despite the fact that addiction is a nationwide epidemic.
+L.A. has an exceptionally high rate of substance abuse, even though addiction is a nationwide epidemic.
 According to the most recent statistics, over 60,000 L.A. residents are admitted to publicly funded treatment programs in a given year.
 The most commonly treated addictions are to marijuana, alcohol, methamphetamines, and crack cocaine.

 Overdose is the third-leading cause of premature death in Los Angeles County, according to the L.A.
 County Department of Health.
 The number of people who die of drug overdoses in L.A. is double the number of homicide victims and higher than the number of car crash fatalities.
 Opioids are among the most common and severe of the deadly drugs, claiming 28,000 lives in the State of California every year.
 5.2% of adult Angelenos, an estimated 379,000, reported misusing prescription drugs in the most recent year for which statistics are available.
 There were over 650 prescription/over-the-counter (OTC) drug-related deaths, more than 3,000 hospitalizations, and 5,000 emergency department visits for prescription/OTC drug overdose among L.A. residents.